Voice type: Dangers of quick identification

-Many vocal pedagogues warn of the dangers of "quick identification."
+Many vocal pedagogues warn of the dangers of quick identification.
 Premature concern with classification can result in misclassification, with all its attendant dangers.
-Vocal pedagogue William Vennard has stated:
+Notable vocal pedagogue William Vennard has stated, "I never feel any urgency about classifying a beginning student.
+So many premature diagnoses have been proved wrong, and it can be harmful to the student and embarrassing to the teacher to keep striving for an ill-chosen goal.
+It is best to begin in the middle part of the voice and work upward and downward until the voice classifies itself."

 Most vocal pedagogues believe that it is essential to establish good vocal habits within a limited and comfortable range before attempting to classify the voice.
 When techniques of posture, breathing, phonation, resonation, and articulation have become established in this comfortable area, the true quality of the voice will emerge and the upper and lower limits of the range can be explored safely.
 Only then can a tentative classification be arrived at, and it may be adjusted as the voice continues to develop.
 Many vocal pedagogues suggest that teachers begin by assuming that a voice is of a medium classification until it proves otherwise.
-The reason for this is that the majority of individuals possess medium voices and therefore this approach is less likely to mis-classify or damage the voice.
+The reason for this is that the majority of individuals possess medium voices and therefore this approach is less likely to misclassify or damage the voice.

 Choral music classification

 Unlike other classification systems, choral music divides voices solely on the basis of vocal range.
-Choral music most commonly divides vocal parts into soprano, alto, tenor and bass (SATB).
-As a result, the typical chorus is highly prone to misclassification.
-Since most people have "medium" voices (men tend to be baritones and women tend to be mezzo-sopranos or altos), the parts they are assigned are often too high or too low for them; often mezzo-sopranos must sing soprano or alto and baritones sing tenor or bass.
-Either option can present problems for the singer, but for most singers there are fewer dangers in singing too low than in singing too high.
+Choral music most commonly divides vocal parts into high and low voices within each sex: soprano and alto vocal ranges for females, tenor and bass vocal ranges for males (SATB), and occasionally treble for children.
+As a result, the typical chorus affords many opportunities for misclassification to occur.
+Since most people have medium voices, they are often assigned a part that is either too high or too low for them; the mezzo-soprano must sing soprano or alto and the baritone must sing tenor or bass.
+Either option can present problems for the singer, but for most singers there are fewer dangers in singing too low, than in singing too high.